sghosh17/updated-portfolio-2/README.md

 * Created an empty section with a background image and sub title

-* Created sub sections for About Me, Work and Contact Me
+* Created sub sections for About Me, Work and Contact Me.
+The About Me section has my latest CV attached.

 * Each nav link goes to the relevant section